serkkz/panda3d-docs/programming/directgui/directbutton.rst

    app = MyApp()
    app.run()

-Note that you will not be able to set the text unless the mayChange flag is 1.
-This is an optimization, which is easily missed by newcomers.

 When you are positioning your button, keep in mind that the button's vertical center is located at the base of the text.
 For example, if you had a button with the word "Apple", the vertical center would be aligned with the base of the